Read all the latest news, updates and information from GoVolHerts and across the county

 Private enterprises and employers have always engaged with their communities and supported charitable activity, doing much more than just donating funds.
 Indeed many charities have been founded by business people and the experience and skills of professionals who choose to volunteer is often at the heart of charity governance and operations.

 What's newer is companies and employers explicitly developing volunteering strategies and policies.
-More corporates are explicitly including 'employer-supported volunteering' as part of their HR strategy and ESG/corporate citizenship, adopting a volunteering policy and designating a period of paid time for employee volunteering.
+More corporates are including 'employer-supported volunteering' as part of their HR strategy and ESG/corporate citizenship, adopting a volunteering policy and designating a period of paid time for employee volunteering.
 Their motivation is often to show commitment to causes of importance to employees and other stakeholders, to boost local relationships, be part of creating positive impact in the community and to attract and retain purpose-driven employees (especially younger people).

 This relationship between private companies and not-for-profit organisations can be a wonderful experience all round and create fantastic partnerships and impact: